 And your research shows that customers might not be correctly evaluating which of these type of products offer them the best value over the long term?
 What are the issues involved?

-Product providers have faced a number of challenges in recent years.
+Insurers have faced a number of challenges in recent years.
 Difficult market conditions have made it more difficult to earn the required return on investments to serve their customers.
 Nevertheless companies have strived to offer the highest possible guarantees allowed by the regulator.
-At the same time regulatory interventions have introduced new solvency requirements to mandate the levels of capital held by providers.
-The intention is to provide a sound level of financial safety for the insurers.
+At the same time regulatory interventions have introduced new solvency requirements to mandate the levels of capital held by insurers.
+The intention is to provide a sound level of financial safety for the customers.

 That seems sensible?
 Especially if interest rates are falling or very low as they are in many economies at the moment.

 The problem is that the competition to attract customers means that insurers are still under pressure to offer the maximum amount level of guarantee that is allowed.
 So in Switzerland and Germany you have had interest rates from government bonds at close to zero or even negative interest rates.
 But the maximum interest permitted was about 1 or 1.5%, even though net interest rates in the economy were significantly lower.

 Customers looking for the best possible product on the market are often persuaded by higher guaranteed rates.
 However, our research shows that this investment strategy is not in the interests of customers in the long term.
 As our work shows there are alternative approaches with products including lower guarantees that can produce better returns for customers in the long term.

 Why is that?